doublesymmetry/react-native-track-player/docs/versioned_docs/version-2.1/api/events.md

 # Events

-All event types are made available through the named export `TrackPlayerEvents`:
+All event types are made available through the named export `Event`:

 ```ts
 import { Event } from 'react-native-track-player';